eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 ### Multiple timelines from summary-output
 Input is [summary](../Simulation/Output/Summary.md).
-This plot demonstrates using a list of attributes generate multiple data points from the same input xml input element.
+This plot demonstrates using a list of attributes to generate multiple data points from the same xml input element.
 In the absence of an id-attribute, the respective attribute name is used to "identify" and group the data points.

 Call: `python tools/visualization/plotXMLAttributes.py summary.xml -x time -y running,halting -o plot-running.png --legend`